Professor Simon Handley

-His portfolio incorporates the Graduate Research Academy (GRA) which oversees research training at Macquarie University, working in collaboration with faculties and the University’s broader research community to deliver an exceptional experience for Higher Degree Research (HDR) candidates.
+His portfolio incorporates the Graduate Research Academy (GRA) which oversees research training at Macquarie University, working in collaboration with faculties and the University’s broader research community to deliver an exceptional experience for graduate research students.

 The GRA is responsible for:

-- Providing academic and strategic leadership of the University’s HDR programs.
+- Providing academic and strategic leadership of the University’s graduate research programs.

 - Developing the policy framework for research training.